 Census date matters!

-If you think you won’t be able to complete a unit, you must drop it before the census date or you will have to pay the unit fees.
+If you think you won’t be able to complete a subject, you must drop it before the census date or you will have to pay the subject fees.
 Be sure to sort out your enrolment before it costs you!

 Plan your finances

-Knowing how much your course costs can help.
+Knowing how much your program costs can help.
 You can calculate your fees online.

 You're not on your own.